There are times when you need to present a stored value in a different format . . .

 ==============================================================

-// New output format does not affect the original value in any way.
+// Formatting real numbers and dates for output in another format. // Using String as a parameter to define an output format. // New output format does not affect the original value in any way.

 // // Default date format is yyyy-MM-dd // Other formats include . . . // "yyyy/M/dd" Month as a single digit. // "dd-MMM-yyyy" Month as 3 letters. // "dd-MMMM-yyyy" Month in full as letters. // "dd-MM-yy"